chrismeunier/begone-swiss-spam-blacklist/README.md

 The lists were sourced from [local.ch](https://www.local.ch/en/verified-telemarketing-numbers).

 - **swiss_spam_callers.xml**: This list is simply all numbers as listed on local.ch.
 - **swiss_spam_patterns.xml**: This list is made of patterns covering phone number ranges where many spam numbers are observed.
 It will thus block many additional numbers that are very likely spam.
-This list should be paired with _swiss_standalone_spam_callers.xml_.
-- **swiss_standalone_spam_callers.xml**: This is the list of numbers not covered by any pattern.
-It should be used in tandem with the pattern list.
+It also contains the numbers not covered by any pattern.

 ## Usage

-- Download the lists on your phone (recommended: patterns + standalone).
+- Download the list on your phone (recommended: patterns).
 - Install the Begone app and follow its installation instructions.
-- In Begone import new numbers from the downloaded files.
+- In Begone import new numbers from the downloaded file.
 Voilà!

 ### Disclaimer